 Now, we can all quibble about the meaning of "bad landings," just as we can fight over the meaning of "is."

-You get that plane down mostly intact, it's landed.
+Let's define it this way: you get that plane down mostly intact, it's landed.

 I know this is a tricky area.
 No matter how I define it, someone is going to say, "Yes, but that pilot did a masterful job getting it down like that."
+Always happens.
+Yes, he did, it's not his fault it wound up in 100 different pieces.

 |Ju 88 G-1.|